Advanced Placement® (AP) Program

 * See course catalog for prerequisites.

-Additionally, students who are passionate about a subject not listed above may choose to study independently for any (except language) of the AP Exams offered by the College Board, e.g. AP Psychology, AP Macroeconomics, or AP Art History.
+Additionally, students who are passionate about a subject not listed above may choose to study independently for any of the AP Exams offered by the College Board, e.g. AP Psychology, AP Macroeconomics, or AP Art History (except AP Chinese Language and Culture and AP Japanese Language and Culture exams).
 Bear Creek will administer the AP Exam in May at the designated time.

 How does an AP course compare to other high school courses?